themeteorchef/saas-stripe/saas-stripe.md

 This will give you access to the "Create a new plan" modal.
 This should mostly be straightforward.
 Of note, make sure that the `ID` field here is identical to the `name` field of the plan in `settings.json`.
 More specifically, this should be a lowercase version of the plan name.
 Think of it this way: the `ID` field in this modal is what the computer uses to identify your plan and the `Name` field is what you use to identify the plan.

-Aside from this, the only other thing to pay attention to is the `Trial period days` field.
+Aside from this, the only other thing to pay attention to is the "Trial period days" field.
 This does exactly what you might think: determines how many days _before_ Stripe will process a charge on the card.
 In the case of our application, we'll set it to one day for demonstration purposes.
 In your own application, you'll probably want to try a more standard 15, 30, or 60 day trial.

 Make sense?
 Great!
 Let's get back to the code.